 The Nursing Scholarship Program is for students in a practical nurse program (LPN) or a registered nurse (RN) program and who are accepted or enrolled a school of nursing in the State of Virginia.
 Scholarship recipients must agree to engage in full-time nursing in Virginia for one month for every $100 received.

-Eligibility: -Residency in Virginia for at least one year -Acceptance or [...]
+Applicants must reside in Virginia for at least one year and be accepted or [...]
 More

 The purpose of the Virginia Commonwealth Award is to assist undergraduate students with financial need and graduate students to pay part of their college costs.
 In order for an undergraduate student to be eligible for an award, a student must be admitted into a Virginia public two or four-year college/university, be enrolled at least half-time in an approved degree, certificate, or diploma [...]
 More

 The purpose of VMSDEP is to provide undergraduate or other postsecondary education to eligible participants by providing a waiver of tuition and all required fees associated with tuition at any public institution of higher education or other public accredited postsecondary institution granting a degree, diploma, or certificate in the Commonwealth of Virginia.
 Benefits are available for up to 36 [...]
 More